jalapic/engsoccerdata/README.md

 ## Elsewhere

+- Data in this package have been used to devise [fivethirtyeight's](https://fivethirtyeight.com/features/how-our-club-soccer-projections-work/) ratings and prediction models for soccer.

 -  A number of analyses and visualizations using these data by Prof Simon Garnier - http://graphzoo.tumblr.com/

 More in depth analysis by Simon on David Sumpter's Collective Behavior blog: